PECOS-packages/PECOS/python/selene-plugins/pecos-selene-general-noise/README.md

 The fluent method names intentionally follow PECOS's Rust `GeneralNoiseModelBuilder`.
-Parameter objects are immutable: every `with_*` call returns a new validated configuration, making presets safe to reuse.
+Parameter objects are immutable: every `with_*` call returns a new locally validated configuration, making presets safe to reuse.
+Cross-field scale combinations are validated when the plugin is created, so compensating scales may be supplied in either fluent-call order.
 `with_seed` is intentionally not a parameter method because Selene owns and supplies the per-shot error-model seed; set `random_seed` on `GeneralNoisePlugin` instead.
 PECOS's historical `auto()` demonstration preset